Aditya-021005/Portfolio/src/content/projects/solar-tracker.md

 ## Future improvements

-- Dual-axis tracking for seasonal elevation as well as daily azimuth
 - Logging to quantify the actual yield improvement against a fixed reference panel
 - A night-time park position and a wind stow mode